 Typically, one credit equates to 10 hours of work.

-Your performance will be assessed through a combination of essays and a dissertation.
+Your performance will be assessed through a combination of essays and a dissertation which will make up 100% of your assessment.

 This course is primarily taught at the King’s College London Strand Campus.
 Our central location offers you unrivalled access to world-class museums, collections, archives and libraries, as well as easy access to resources in Europe.
 You will benefit from the wealth of cultural and social opportunities in one of the world’s most vibrant and dynamic cities, where so much of modern history was made.
 London also has the advantage of a strong graduate community, where you can follow up a range of interests towards further research.
 For example, we will strongly encourage you to participate in the seminars at the Institute of Historical Research (IHR), many of which are convened by members of the Department.